osmanbeyoglulab/CITRUS/README.md

 ```sh
 python ensemble_TF.py --runs 10
 ```
-You can find the generate ensembled TF activities from 10 runs of CITURS model at https://sites.pitt.edu/~xim33/CITRUS
+You can find the generated ensemble_TF activities from 10 runs of CITURS model at https://sites.pitt.edu/~xim33/CITRUS

 ## Explore CITRUS model